msu/mtmc/docs/MTMC_SPECIFICATION.md

 * rot
 * stack operations (sop) ALU instructions
 * pushi - push an immediate value
-* push1 - push 1 onto the stack

 In the case of ALU stack operations, if the ALU operator is a binary operation, the top two values of the stack are consumed and the result is pushed back onto the stack.